+44 (0)333 414 9244 Mon - Sun, 8.30am - 6pm

 Conclusion

-More and more foreign nationals are entering the UK to study in recent years.
+More and more foreign nationals are entering the UK to study in recent years, as the UK compares favourably to other nations for international students.
 Since they can work and study, these overseas students contribute in different ways to the UK economy, raising multiple billions for the country over the years.
 After completing their studies, some students remain, while others leave.
 Those who successfully extend their stay further help boost the UK economy.
 On the other hand, those who leave take their experiences back to their home countries.